ymolists/website/src/routes/customers/redwoodjs.md

 	import Section from "$lib/components/section.svelte";
 	import Story from "$lib/components/customers/story.svelte";
 	import Quote from "$lib/components/quote.svelte";
+  	import OpenGraph from "$lib/components/open-graph.svelte";
 </script>

+<OpenGraph
+data={{
+    description:
+      "RedwoodJS was founded by Tom Preston-Werner, the Founder and former CEO of GitHub.
+Gitpod removed the friction of contributing to RedwoodJS, growing the community.",
+    title: "RedwoodJS case study: Building a community by removing friction",
+    keywords: "open-source, community, redwoodJS, OSS", }}
+/>

 <CustomerHero
 title="Increasing Redwood's development velocity by removing the friction to&nbsp;contribute"